sccn/sccn.github.io/others/EEGLAB_revision_history.md

 - Issue date: TBD; GIT tag: eeglab2023.1
 - **Version statistics**: 199 files changed, 113 commits, 2,422 additions and 1,448 deletions.
-- **New feature**: New custom measures for STUDY as illustrated [here](https://github.com/sccn/eegstats) as well as exporting results in table format.
+- **New feature**: New custom measures for STUDY as illustrated [here](https://github.com/sccn/eegstats) and exporting results in table format.
 - **New feature**: Code reformated to be more legible.
 - **New feature**: New channel spherical interpolation method in eeg_interp.
 - **New feature**: Now import Neuralinx data and associated events.